pmagdon/cloud_detection/docs/source/results.rst

 Variations on reference pixels
 ------------------------------

-In the section `mat-met`_ of this project was explained that the neighbourhood correlation test compares the neighbourhoods of the current pixel neighbourhood with the ten last images, without making any difference if the pixels in these neighbourhoods are cloud free or not.
+In the section :ref:`mat-met` of this project was explained that the neighbourhood correlation test compares the neighbourhoods of the current pixel neighbourhood with the ten last images, without making any difference if the pixels in these neighbourhoods are cloud-free or not.
 It was also briefly mentioned that this prevents the remaining of an error of commission over the images of the time-series.
 To understand how this works we will use the next example.

 In the left image we can see that the blue test has classified some pixels as cloudy, not only the shiny road, but also